-Consumers often misplace unwavering trust in the FDA in assuming that drugs approved by the FDA are safe and free from any defects.
-It is important to realize, however, that just because a drug is approved by the FDA that it does not necessarily mean that the drug is safe for consumption or free from defects.
+Consumers often misplace unwavering trust in the FDA in assuming that drugs the entity approves are safe and free from any defects.
+It is important to realize, however, that just because a drug has FDA approval does not necessarily mean the drug is safe for consumption or free from defects.

+When prescription medications on the market are defective, they can cause serious injuries and even death.
 The side effects and temporary or permanent injuries that may result from defective drugs run the gamut from relatively minor to severe.